R22 refrigerant: what is R22 and why is it being replaced?

 No homeowner wants to face the unexpected bill of a complete HVAC system replacement, but it offers a better long-term solution than continuing to pay expensive repair fees.
 In fact, as access to R22 becomes more limited, the repair bill may be comparable to a system replacement.

 Ask your HVAC technician the cost of a system replacement vs. a repair.
 If your system is more than 10 years old and the repair is close to a third the cost of a new unit, it’s time for a new HVAC.
+Your technician may also warn against using an R22 replacement refrigerant as a quick fix, those chemicals have a tendency to quickly destroy the internal parts of a compressor.

 Retrofit the current unit